UEFA EURO 2020 – what’s the latest?

 Both games will be played behind closed doors following the UEFA ruling last month against spectators attending international matches during September.
-A few short weeks later, the team will make their crucial bid to qualify for the UEFA EURO 2020 tournament as they take on Israel for the second time in two months at Scotland’s national stadium.
+A few short weeks later, the team will make their crucial bid to qualify for the UEFA EURO 2020 tournament as they take on Israel for the second time in two months at Scotland’s national stadium, on 8th October.

 James Forrest scores against Israel at Hampden Park in their November 2018 Nations League clash.

 So let’s recap on the latest news on all things EURO 2020.